 How to Pray for Your Sex Life #1.
 I pray for a fulfilling sex life for both my husband and myself.

 We all form relationships that are need fulfilling, both emotionally and physically.
 I want my physical relationship with my husband to be just as strong as our emotional relationship.
 And when you think about it, you can’t honestly have one without the other.
 I pray that I can be fulfilling to my husband, that he can turn to me and we can find delight in each other.

 Kiss me and kiss me again, for your love is sweeter than wine.
 Song of Solomon 1:2

-2. I pray that my husband will always have a desire for me.
+How to Pray for Your Sex Life #2.
+I pray that my husband will always have a desire for me.

 I can’t tell you how I have nearly caused permanent damage rolling my eyes in the back of my head from hearing some women complaining how their husbands are always wanting to have sex.
 And perhaps I’ve nearly given myself a mild stroke when I have heard them say that the reply to their husband was to stop asking because they just got it last week.
 I want my husband to desire me, want me, be close to me.
 How is him wanting you and turned on by you a bad thing?